sst/guide/_chapters/custom-domains-in-serverless-apis.md

 This command will take a few minutes as it'll deploy your app to a completely new environment.
 Recall that we are deploying to a separate prod environment because we don't want to affect our users while we are actively developing our app.
 This ensures that we have a separate local dev environment and a separate prod environment.

-At the end of the deploy process you should see somehting like this.
+At the end of the deploy process you should see something like this.

 ``` bash
 Stack prod-notes-api